zchochul/AliceO2/README.md

 # Femtoscopy (FemtoWorld)<a name="Femtoscopy"></a>
-Example codes are available here: `O2Physics/PWGCF/` For data I've used 267 train.
+Example codes are available here: `O2Physics/PWGCF/`.For data I've used 267 train.<br>
+Here you can find: [FemtoWorld to do list](https://github.com/zchochul/AliceO2/blob/main/Tasks.md)

 ## Preparing AOD
 First of all you need to _simplify_ your AOD.
 After typing `alienv enter O2Physics/latest` run a shell script called [`prod.sh`](https://github.com/zchochul/AliceO2/blob/main/prod.sh) I'm changing it quite frequently so it's just a concept, but I'll try keep it up to date.
 To run it you need to simply type `./prod.sh prod-config.json`.